TABurrows/taburrows.github.io/src/content/notes/google-cloud/fundamentals.md

 ---
-title: "Google Cloud Foundations"
+title: "Google Cloud Fundamentals"
-summary: "An overview of the foundational components of Google Cloud"
+summary: "An overview of the fundamental components of Google Cloud"
-tags: [ "Google Cloud Foundations", "Foundations" ]
+tags: [ "Google Cloud Fundamentals", "Fundamentals" ]
 ---